Installing/Deleting .deb Packages on Linux

 5. Record the Real Name of the Package

-Copying the package name
+Copying the real package name from the terminal output

 Your new app should appear in your computer's Applications menu.

-Uninstalling (deleting) a .deb package
+Uninstalling a .deb package

-Deleting the package using CLI
+Deleting the package using the terminal

-Remember when I had you copy the real package name of the .deb?
+Remember when I had you copy the real package name?
 You can use it to uninstall the package.
 Simply open your Terminal app, type sudo apt purge REAL_PACKAGE_NAME, and hit Enter.
 You may need to type in your password and hit Enter again.
 The command prompt will ask Do you want to continue?
-[Y/n] Type in y and press Enter.
+[Y/n] โ€” type y and press Enter.